John S. Stokes III - Custom Puzzle Craft |

 Picture taken by Stephanie on September 13, 2016

-Three years later - still boarded up - but now three vertical boards instead of four horizontal boards
+Three years later - still boarded up - but now three vertical boards visible instead of four horizontal boards

 Is the image still there?